sematext/docs/docs/alerts/index.md

 title: Alerting on logs and metrics
+description: Threshold, anomaly, and heartbeat alerts for your logs and infrastructure metrics with email notifications and various 3rd party integrations and notification hooks such as PagerDuty, Slack and more

 ### Alert Types
 [Sematext Cloud](http://sematext.com/cloud/) includes multiple types